快猫短视频

 This is the most common form of liver cancer in adults.

 • Some begin as a single tumor that grows larger.
-Only late in the disease does it spread to other parts of the liver.
+Later, it can spread to other parts of the liver.

-• A second type seems to start as many small cancer nodules throughout the liver, not just a single tumor.
+• Some start out as many small cancer nodules throughout the liver, not just a single tumor.
 This is seen most often in people with cirrhosis (chronic liver damage) and is the most common pattern seen in the United States.

-Most of the rest of this content refers only to hepatocellular carcinoma and is called liver cancer.
+Most of the rest of this information is about hepatocellular carcinoma and will be referred to as liver cancer.

 Intrahepatic cholangiocarcinoma (bile duct cancer)

-About 10% to 20% of cancers that start in the liver are intrahepatic cholangiocarcinomas.
-These cancers start in the cells that line the small bile ducts (tubes that carry bile to the gallbladder) within the liver.
-Most cholangiocarcinomas, however, actually start in the bile ducts outside the liver.
+About 10% to 20% of liver cancers start in the cells that line the small bile ducts (tubes that carry bile to the gallbladder).
+These are called intrahepatic cholangiocarcinomas (bile duct cancers).
+Most cholangiocarcinomas, however, start in the bile ducts outside the liver.

-Although the rest of this information is mainly about hepatocellular cancers, cholangiocarcinomas are often treated the same way.
-For more detailed information on this type of cancer, see Bile Duct Cancer.
+Although the rest of this information is mainly about hepatocellular cancers, intrahepatic cholangiocarcinomas are often treated the same way.
+For more, see What Is Bile Duct Cancer?

 Angiosarcoma and hemangiosarcoma

-These are rare cancers that begin in cells lining the blood vessels of the liver.
-People who have been exposed to vinyl chloride or to thorium dioxide (Thorotrast) are more likely to develop these cancers (see Liver cancer risk factors).
-Some other cases are thought to be caused by exposure to arsenic or radium, or to an inherited condition known as hereditary hemochromatosis.
-In about half of all cases, no likely cause can be identified.
+These are rare cancers that begin in cells that line the blood vessels in the liver.
+People who have been exposed to vinyl chloride or to thorium dioxide (Thorotrast) are more likely to develop these cancers (see Liver Cancer Risk Factors).
+The risk of these cancers is also increased by exposure to arsenic or radium and by a condition known as hereditary hemochromatosis (a genetic disorder of iron absorption).
+In about half of these cancers, no likely cause can be identified.

-These tumors grow quickly and are usually too widespread to be removed surgically by the time they are found.
-Chemotherapy and radiation therapy may help slow the disease, but these cancers are usually very hard to treat.
+These tumors grow quickly and are usually too widespread to be removed with surgery by the time they are found.
+Chemotherapy and radiation therapy might help slow the disease, but it’s usually hard to treat.
 These cancers are treated like other sarcomas.
-For more information, see Soft Tissue Sarcoma.
+For more information, see What Is Soft Tissue Sarcoma?

 Hepatoblastoma

-This is a very rare kind of cancer that develops in children, usually in those younger than 4 years old.
-The cells of hepatoblastoma are similar to fetal liver cells.
+This is a very rare cancer that develops in children, usually in those younger than 4 years old.
+The cells of hepatoblastoma are like fetal liver cells.
 About 2 out of 3 children with these tumors are treated successfully with surgery and chemotherapy, although the tumors are harder to treat if they have spread outside the liver.

 In the United States and Europe, secondary (metastatic) liver tumors are more common than primary liver cancer.
-The opposite is true for many areas of Asia and Africa.
+The opposite is true for many parts of Asia and Africa.

-For more information on liver metastases from different types of cancer, see specific cancer types, as well as Advanced Cancer.
+For more on liver metastases from different types of cancer, see the specific cancer type, as well as Advanced Cancer.

 Benign liver tumors

-Benign tumors sometimes grow large enough to cause problems, but they do not grow into nearby tissues or spread to distant parts of the body.
-If they need to be treated, the patient can usually be cured with surgery.
+Benign (non-cancer) liver tumors sometimes grow large enough to cause problems, but they don’t grow into nearby tissues or spread to distant parts of the body.
+If they need to be treated, they can usually be cured with surgery.

 Hemangioma

-The most common type of benign liver tumor, hemangiomas, start in blood vessels.
-Most hemangiomas of the liver cause no symptoms and do not need treatment.
-But some may bleed and need to be removed with surgery.
+The most common benign liver tumors, hemangiomas, start in cells lining blood vessels.
+Most liver hemangiomas don’t cause symptoms and don’t need treatment.
+But if they bleed or cause other problems, they may need to be removed with surgery.

 Hepatic adenoma